blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_vault/Magic/Spells/Truth.md

-You touch a creature, and for the next hour it can only speak the truth to the best of its ability.
+You touch a creature, and for the next hour it can only make statements it believes are true.

+Tags: Communication